Isucceededlife/Isucceededlife/README.md

-im not a proshipper stop asking
+im not a proshipper stop asking/srs

 System, autistic, i have anger issues.